nav-j/C-Test/for-loop-task-02.md

 # Task 7: Pattern Printing (Stars)
-# # 🎯 Objective

-Print this pattern using for loop:
+##  Objective :Print this pattern using for loop:

 #include <stdio.h>